flare-foundation/flare-stake-tool/README.md

    PRIVATE_KEY_HEX="private key"
    ```

-> **WARNING:**
+> **WARNING**
-While easier (as signing is done within the app), we discourage the usage of this app with the private key exposed in the file.
+> While easier (as signing is done within the app), we discourage the usage of this app with the private key exposed in the file.
 This is because the private key is exposed to 800+ dependencies, and there is no way to audit them all.

 ## App usage with ledger

 Below we describe the functionality offered by the app, when you have your ledger device connected to the computer, with avalanche app running.

 > **IMPORTANT**
-The following commands assume you have the correct (development) version of ledger where applications not validated by ledger themselves can be run.
+> The following commands assume you have the correct (development) version of ledger where applications not validated by ledger themselves can be run.
 In that case you need to install an unofficial Avalance app that allows you to clear-sign transactions.
 Otherwise, you will need to blindly sign transactions as the ledger won't correctly parse the transaction details.
 To do this, add `--blind` to the end of each command.

 ### Address conversion